Romea/romea-ros-path-tools/README.md

 This script requires than the workspace environment is loaded (the `PYTHONPATH` environment variable must be correctly filled).
-It can be, for example, put in a ROS2 package that include `romea_path_tools` as dependency.
+It can be, for example, put in a ROS2 package that includes `romea_path_tools` as dependency.